 Jodeme has held clinical and strategic leadership positions in healthcare for over twenty years.
-She joined the Toronto Central CCAC’s leadership team in 2010 as the Lead for Health System Integration for Complex Populations and Primary Care.
-Today Jodeme serves as the Chief Strategy Officer, Senior Director Strategy and Planning.
+She joined the Toronto Central CCAC's leadership team in 2010 as the Lead for Health System Integration for Complex Populations and Primary Care.
+Today Jodeme serves as the Executive Lead of Strategy and Innovation for the Change Foundation.

 Jodeme has positively impacted the care delivery, experience and outcomes for some of the most complex need populations who live at home and in their communities.
 The impact of her involvement in driving integration has informed new models of care, influenced policy and is sought to inform care delivery in other countries.
 She is adept at leading complex change in complex adaptive systems and shares her thought leadership across North America and beyond.